CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

     ![Overview: Azure Defender tile](../Images/azure-defender.png)

-12. Next select the **Regulatory Compliance** from the **Cloud Security** section of the Security Center page.
+12. Next, select the **Regulatory Compliance** from the **Cloud Security** section of the Security Center page.

 13. On the **Regulatory Compliance** tile, you can get insights into your compliance posture based on continuous assessment of both Azure and hybrid cloud environments.
 This tile shows the following standards which are **Azure Security Benchmark, ISO 27001, PCI DSS 3.2.1 and SOC TSP**.
 Click on **Show all 4** to check the compliance status.

- >Clicking on this tile will redirect you to Regulatory Compliance dashboard – where you can add additional standards and explore the current ones.
+ >Clicking on this tile will redirect you to the Regulatory Compliance dashboard – where you can add additional standards and explore the current ones.

    ![Overview: Regulatory Compliance tile](../Images/regulatorycompliance.png)

-14. Next Click on **Inventory** from the **General** section of Security Center.
+14. Next Click on **Inventory** from the **General** section of the Security Center.

 15. The next tile on the overview page is the **Assessed resources** which is essentially the **Inventory** – it shows the number of unmonitored VMs alongside the total covered resources - **you should expect to have zero unmonitored VMs**.
 Resources are divided by their health status.
 Clicking on this tile will redirects you to the asset inventory dashboard where you can explore your resource and their security posture – see a dedicated exercise below.